 2) Environmental Sciences

+a.
 Gas-phase physico-chemical properties of volatile organic compounds.

 The structural properties of volatile organic compounds (VOCs) are investigated.
 These studies are supported by the LabEx CaPPA and the CPER CLIMIBIO and ECRIN.
 Three objectives are considered:

 - Identify the position of micro-solvation sites with water.
 We aim to show how water could interact with the oxidation products of volatile organic compounds, minority compounds of the atmosphere, in the gas phase, especially with monoterpenoids (alhedydes and bicyclic ketones comprising 10 carbon atoms).
-For example, mono-, di- and tri-hydrates were characterized for verbenone and nopinone, using quantum chemical calculations and Fourier-transform microwave spectroscopy in a pulsed supersonic jet.
+For example, mono-, di- and tri-hydrates were characterized for verbenone and camphor, using quantum chemical calculations and Fourier-transform microwave spectroscopy in a pulsed supersonic jet.

 - Study the structural changes of the parent species associated to micro-hydration.
 For example, we have shown how a hydration process changes (case of fenchol), or does not change (case of myrtenol), the conformational landscape of the host molecule, at the level of a functional group, in terms of relative energy.
 We have emphasized the importance of hydrogen bonding in stabilizing the lowest energy species.